 - Meaning/contribution.
 Do I inject meanings in the work that I do?
 Do I live a meaningful life?
 Do I have any contribution to anyone apart from myself?
 Do I make a difference?

 - Social/communal.
 Do I feel like I belong to something?
 Can I feel at-home and at-ease in my community?
 Do I enjoy being a part of a certain group/community?
-Do I share certain interests/concerns with other people/group?
+Do I share certain interests/concerns with other people/groups?

 The next thing I do is scoring these 12 areas of my life.

 Because when we need to score on a scale of 1 – 5 we don’t have the means to explain how 4 is different from 5, or how 1 is different than 3, I came up with these scoring explanations:

 5 – Of course I want things to be better or to improve (who doesn’t?), but even if they stay the way they are for the upcoming year, I am still okay with that.

 4 – It’s quite good, actually.
 But I know I haven’t given my best in this particular area.

 3 – It’s okay.
 Not that bad, but I am not happy if things stay the way they are for the upcoming year.

 2 – There are some problems here.
 I hope I can have a better experience or be more at ease in this area of my life.

 1 – I don’t like this at all.
 I am can’t wait to see changes/improvements.